BarrettTechnology/libbarrett/README.txt

 Then import the generated project into your Eclipse workspace using:
     File -> Import -> General -> Existing Projects into Workspace

-In order to use libbarrett, you must have the Xenomai (http://www.xenomai.org/) real time co-kernel and its SocketCAN RTCAN driver installed on your system.
+In order to use libbarrett as a hard real time library, you must have the Xenomai (http://www.xenomai.org/) real time co-kernel and its RTSocketCAN driver installed on your system.
+If a hard real time guarantee is not important for your application, you may use the SocketCAN driver from the standard Linux kernel.
+To use the Linux SocketCAN driver, add "-DNON_REALTIME=true" to your cmake command.

 For additional dependencies, see:
     http://web.barrett.com/svn/libbarrett/dependencies/